DataDog/documentation/content/en/observability_pipelines/guide/control_log_volume_and_size.md

 Logs can contain fields that are unnecessary.
 When processing terabytes of data a day, dropping fields that are superfluous can significantly reduce the total number of logs your destination ingests and indexes.

-To remove unnecessary fields, use the [Vector Remap Language][5] to remap your log data.
+To remove unnecessary fields, use the [DPL/VRL][5] to remap your log data.
 The following example removes unnecessary tags using `del`.

 {{< tabs >}}
 {{% tab "YAML" %}}